-South Ridge Elementary School is one of two elementary schools in Ridgefield.
+South Ridge Elementary School is one of two elementary schools in Ridgefield with K-4th grade.
 It is located at 502 NW 199th Street and teaches children from kindergarten through sixth grade.
-The school strives in its mission to create life-long learners and self-managing citizens in a changing world.
-For more information visit their website.
+The school’s mascot is Roadrunners and strives in its mission to create life-long learners and self-managing citizens in a changing world.

 Union Ridge Elementary School

-Union Ridge Elementary School is the second elementary school in Ridgefield and is located in the heart of downtown.
+Union Ridge Elementary School is the elementary school located in downtown Ridgefield, also with K-4th grade.
 Inspired by the Ridgefield National Wildlife Refuge, the school calls itself a “Refuge for Learning.”
 They take pride in being the home of the Tater Tots and teaching future Spudders!
-For more information, visit their website.

 View Ridge Middle School

 View Ridge Middle School is home to seventh and eighth graders and is the city’s only middle school.
-The school is located on Pioneer Street in downtown, right next to the baseball and soccer fields.
-View Ridge believes that all students have the right to learn in a safe, caring, and supportive environment while instilling pride in being a REBEL!
-For more information, visit their website.
+For the beginning of the 2018-2019 academic year, the school moved to a new facility across from Ridgefield High School on Hillhurst Road, adjacent to the Ridgefield Outdoor Recreation Center.
+The school also adopted a new mascot: the View Ridge Herons.
+The school believes that all students have the right to learn in a safe, caring, and supportive environment while instilling pride in being a Heron.

 Ridgefield High School